 Video conferencing software has been around for years and indeed has been used mostly in business for managing remote teams over a large geographic area.
 During the coronavirus (COVID-19) pandemic with countries all over the globe going into lockdown, video conferencing has become a go-to tool to stay connected with family, friends and work.

 You might be thinking which video conferencing software should you use, and which can you trust?
-There’s no right answer to this and there are a lot of confusing messages in the media about it, so we decided to let you know which are your best options so you can connect safely and securely whilst at home:
+There’s right answer to this and there are a lot of confusing messages in the media about it, so here we explore your best options so you can connect safely and securely:

 - Generate an auto meeting ID (don’t use your personal number for additional security)